runeksvendsen/bachelor-thesis/chapters/TMP_Pre.md

 ## Domain-specific languages

 A domain-specific language (DSL) is a programming language that is tailored to model a specific business domain.
-DSLs stand in contrast to *general-purpose* programming languages (GPL), which are designed to model *any* business domain.
+DSLs stand in contrast to *general-purpose* programming languages (GPPL), which are designed to model *any* business domain.
 DSLs are thus less expressive than general purpose languages, in the sense that they intentionally restrict the domain that can be modelled using the language.

 ### Purpose

 **TODO:**

-* Domain experts can learn a simple DSL quicker than it takes them to learn a GPL
+* Domain experts can learn a simple DSL quicker than it takes them to learn a GPPL
 * This enables them to more quickly learn how to express domain knowledge in code

 ### Terms